 ESCAP supports regional cooperation among policy makers and practitioners with regard to implementing international commitments in the field of gender equality and advancement of women.

-With the support of the Government of China, the project on “Progressing Gender-Responsive Budgeting in Asia-Pacific” will engage government officials from national women’s machineries, ministries of finance, national planning bodies, as well as line ministries, in developing their capacity to advocate for and implement gender-responsive budgeting in their countries.
+With the support of the Government of China, the project on “Progressing Gender-Responsive Budgeting in Asia-Pacific” has engaged government officials from national women’s machineries, ministries of finance, national planning bodies, as well as line ministries, in developing their capacity to advocate for and implement gender-responsive budgeting in their countries.
 Through training workshops, access to a gender-responsive budgeting guide and provision of tailored technical assistance, this project seeks to advance the adoption and implementation of gender-responsive budgeting in the Asia-Pacific region.
+[Learn More]

-ESCAP, in partnership with the United Nations Project Office on Governance (UNPOG) of the Division for Public Administration and Development Management, United Nations Department of Economic and Social Affairs, has implemented a project on “e-Government for Women’s Empowerment” (Phase I, 22 August 2014-31 December 2015) to enhance knowledge sharing and raise awareness of good practices in this area.
-By reviewing three dimensions of the e-Government ecosystem, i.e. online service delivery, citizen update/participation and connectivity, the project resulted in a study which examined how the potential of e-Government was being utilised to address the needs of women in their service delivery systems.
+ESCAP, in partnership with the United Nations Project Office on Governance (UNPOG) of the Division for Public Administration and Development Management, United Nations Department of Economic and Social Affairs, is implementing a project on “e-Government for Women’s Empowerment” to enhance knowledge sharing and raise awareness of good practices in this area.
+By reviewing the three dimensions of the e-Government ecosystem, i.e. online service delivery, citizen update/participation and connectivity, the project has developed a study which examines how the potential of e-Government is being utilised to address the needs of women in their service delivery systems.
 The findings of this research study will inform the development of an online toolkit for policymakers and stakeholders.
 [Learn More]